mauruswollensak/openLoS_test/content/docs/chapter1/manthei_SAR.md

 ---
 title: Is SAR keeping up?
 A study of SAR treaties and their evolution
-linktitle: Is SAR keeping up?
+linktitle: Manthei | Is SAR keeping up?
 A study of SAR treaties and their evolution
 type: book
 date: '2019-05-05T00:00:00+01:00'